Axios

 Axios is a Promise-based HTTP client widely used for data scraping, API calls, and more.
 Axios supports setting up a proxy server through its built-in proxy configuration option.
 Please follow the steps below to configure a proxy (this tutorial applies to the Node.js environment)

 Axios can be installed via various package managers depending on your project environment.
-Please visit the Axios official documentationarrow-up-right for detailed installation instructions.
+Please visit the [Axios official documentation](https://axios-http.com/docs/intro) for detailed installation instructions.
 For example, using npm:

 npm install axios